 Activists constantly feel under pressure and that they are at risk of reprisals.
 In particular, in January 2015, Maina Kiai, the UN Special Rapporteur on the right to freedom of peaceful assembly and freedom of association, paid a visit to Kazakhstan.
 The representatives of civil society, with whom Maina Kiai met, were under surveillance.
 As a result, Kazakh police detained a random individual who allegedly “confessed to a crime”.
 Maina Kiai noted that this case points to an “unwillingness to duly protect human rights in the country, as well as to the sense of impunity enjoyed by some officials“.

-- In the course of an observation missions in Kazakhstan, Open Dialog Foundation representatives were also repeatedly surveilled by unknown persons who, apparently, belonged to the security forces.
+- In the course of an observation missions in Kazakhstan, Open Dialogue Foundation representatives were also repeatedly surveilled by unknown persons who, apparently, belonged to the security forces.

 - Efforts of representatives of civil society to influence the drafting of the new criminal and administrative laws are ignored, although the authorities have declared their active collaboration with civil society.
 In general, civil organisations in Kazakhstan operate outside of the decision making process.